sematext/docs/docs/agents/sematext-agent/kubernetes/helm.md

-After a few minutes, you should see your services appear in the [Discovery page in Sematext Cloud](https://apps.sematext.com/ui/discovery/services), where you can enable the collection of metrics, events and logs.
+After a few minutes, you should see your services appear in the Discovery page in [Sematext Cloud US](https://apps.sematext.com/ui/discovery/services) or [Sematext Cloud EU](https://apps.eu.sematext.com/ui/discovery/services), where you can enable the collection of metrics, events and logs.

-**NOTE:** If you want to use Sematext hosted in the EU region set the region parameter to `--set region=EU`.
-Also, it is worth mentioning that the agent is running as a privileged container.

 ## Removal